top of page

 The Red Sea simulator was designed to allow researchers to expose reef organisms to future conditions in the Red Sea.

-How engineering species will respond to global (ocean warming and acidification) and local (pollution, overfishing and physical destruction)?
-The project is conducted jointly by researchers from the Marine Science Station (MSS, Aqaba) /University of Jordan and from the Interuniversity Institute for Marine Science (IUI, Eilat)/Bar-Ilan University, Israel.
+This project is a collaboration between the Marine Science Station (MSS, Aqaba)/University of Jordan and the Interuniversity Institute for Marine Science (IUI, Eilat)/Hebrew University, Israel.

 Can reef-building corals escape ageing?